30 Ecommerce Trends for 2021 [Survey Report]

 The latest industry developments encourage digital commerce leaders to enrich their strategies with new business practices that could improve their businesses in a significant way.
 Hence, we wanted to explore how online retailers feel about using certain popular practices in 2021.

-Free returns are an important part of the overall online commerce business strategy.
+Free returns were one of the most popular of all eCommerce trends explored in the survey.
+They are an important part of the overall online commerce business strategy.
 Customers expect free returns, especially in the face of the pandemic, so they will only keep growing in 2021, as the survey shows.

 - 59% of respondents claimed they will offer free returns in 2021.